alessandrorossato/italian-legal-network/README.md

-The aim of this project is to create a network of relationship between the different law.
+ This project aims to build a comprehensive network of relationships among Italian laws by leveraging web scraping on the Brocardi website (a repository of Italian legal texts).
+This project seeks to extract and organize relevant data to establish connections between different legal provisions.